EXCLUSIVE-Facebook agreed to censor posts after Vietnam slowed traffic - sources

 "Vietnamese telcos were unique in restricting access at a time when people need services like Facebook.
 It was a sharp contrast with other places in the world," they said.
 "Thankfully, that's now resolved".

-(Additional reporting by Fanny Potkin in Jakarta; Editing by Matthew Tostevin and Kevin Liffey)
+(Additional reporting by Fanny Potkin in Jakarta; Editing by Matthew Tostevin, Kevin Liffey & Shri Navaratnam)

 ((james.pearson@reuters.com; +84-24-3825-9623;))